The True Cause of Rising Inflation

 So who really is to blame for the inflation that is kicking many American families right in the gut?
 The answer is never as simple as some would have you believe.
 Yes, Biden and the Democrats are partially to blame for this mess.
 Whenever you inject a huge influx of cash into the economy, the result is going to be a significant rise in the cost of consumer goods.
 That’s because consumers suddenly find themselves with more cash to spend and this, in turn, impacts the delicate ecosystem of supply and demand.
 Yes, the Covid-relief packages were absolutely necessary in order to prevent a complete economic collapse, but far too much of the $4.5 trillion that Democrats allocated to keep American families and businesses afloat was not specifically targeted to those that really needed it and ended up in the hands of those who really didn’t.
 But before you let Republican lawmakers convince you that Biden is completely to blame, let’s not forget the Trump-backed tax breaks and government deregulation that got us in trouble in the first place.
 I wrote about this back in September of 2020 (“Is the Economic Bubble About to Pop?”- https://www.waitingfortoday.com/is-the-economic-bubble-about-to-pop/) where I suggested that Biden would be walking into an economic death-trap set for him by the overly corporation-friendly, laissez faire economic policies of the Trump administration.
 But even beyond that, one must acknowledge that much of what is causing our soaring inflation rates has little to do with the policies of either political party.
 After all, inflation is hardly a uniquely-American phenomenon right about now.
 In fact, the United States doesn’t even rank in the top-20 nations for inflation and falls far behind the 11.5% rate facing European nations as a whole.
 Rather, inflation is part of a global trend that cuts across national boundaries and economic policies.

 So just where is all this extra money going?
 Well, unless you live with your head buried firmly in Mitch McConell’s ass, you probably have a pretty good guess.
 Corporate profits in the United States rose 9.1 percent to a fresh record high of $2.62 trillion in the second quarter of 2022.
 You know who isn’t getting hurt by inflation and the current state of the US economy?
 Yeah, that’s right: corporations.
 They’re doing just fine, thank you very much, as are the people who run them.
-The median CEO compensation package comes out to just about $1.3 million, over 400 times the salary of the average American worker.
+The median CEO compensation package comes out to just about $1.3 million, over 400 times the salary of the average American worker which is now normally paid using a checkstub creator.
 And while middle class salaries have stayed relatively consistent over the past several decades, compensation of the top CEOs increased 1,460.2% from 1978 to 2021, and that’s AFTER adjusting for inflation.
 While millions lost jobs in the first year of the pandemic and suffered real wage declines due to inflation in the second year, CEOs’ realized compensation jumped 30.3% between 2019 and 2021.
 Typical worker compensation among those who remained employed rose 3.9% over the same time span.
 As of October 2022, the average compensation for all executives in the United States is $224,215.
 Yes, corporate profits have continued to go up over the years of the pandemic, but when CEO’s and other executives keep taking up more than their fair share of the revenue pie, the amount that can be distributed to the remainder of the a company’s employees dwindles considerably.

 During all these considerations of how to stem the rising tide of inflation, you know what feasible solution never seems to be on the table?
 Lowering corporate profits or salaries at the top.
 Notice how companies keep raising their rates saying that they “have to” because their costs are increasing?
 And while that may be true, you will also note that never do they throw out the possibility that they might just make a little less money by decreasing executive compensation rather than pass their increased costs onto American consumers so that they can maintain their current salaries and profitability.
 And thus the schism of economic disparity only continues to widen in a nation where the distribution of wealth already has become tenuous at best.
 So while we squabble over whose policies are more to blame, the foxes of corporate America keep raiding our national hen house, raising the price we pay for everything so that they can maintain the lavish lifestyle they already enjoy at our expense.